LZIP LZMA benchmarks Tar archives

 do NOT have lzip delete the original file

-LZIP options: plzip is the multithreaded version of lzip that uses all the virtual cores of your CPU, to go at least N times faster when N is the number of physical CPU cores you have in your PC.
+LZIP options: plzip is the multithreaded version of lzip that uses all the virtual cores of your CPU, to go at least N times faster when N is the number of physical CPU cores.

 This compresses the files down to 30-50 % of their original size while being as fast as possible.
 See the benchmark observations for that greatly increased CPU time doesn’t help compress much more.